julen

 Expressions

 I have been known to quote Mr. Burns ("Ehhhx-cellent") and Dr. Evil ("Eeeeeeee-vil" and do the pinky thing) particularly when I was a manager, as frequently use such classic statements as "Dang!", "Gah!", and "Pfeh."
 When I trip over things, or ram assorted body parts into furniture, walls, doorways, or inanimate objects, I let out a "uf!"
-I have been known to use the word "buttload" in official work knowledge bases (and was asked to quantify that term, which I did).
+I have been known to use the word "buttload" in official work knowledge bases (and was asked to quantify that term, which I did quite satisfactorily).
 When I was younger, I was fond of "Bilge!" and "Fooey."
 Now that I'm older, my favorite phrase to avoiding cursing is "Flying Banana Sandwiches!" whereas I've adopted more profane sayings from dear friends for situations of unusual suckitude.

 Exquisite Corpse